Otto Rehhagel: Hertha BSC

-Coaching style
+Style of management

 Rehhagel popularized the phrase kontrollierte Offensive (controlled offence).
 He prefers a grass-roots approach to football, stressing the importance of at least two (often also three) big, strong headers in central defence.
 His defensive schemes often use a dominant libero, such as Rune Bratseth, Miroslav Kadlec, or Traianos Dellas.
 In defence, Rehhagel usually prefers robustness and height over footballing abilities (the most notorious example being Ulrich Borowka).
-In the period of all-round, fluid defence, many have criticized this as dated and anachronistic, but Rehhagel replied that his success makes him right.
+In the period of all-round, fluid defence, many have criticized this as dated and anachronistic, with Rehhagel rebutting the claims due to his success.

 Rehhagel's teams regularly develop pressure on the wings complemented with at least one dominant header as the central striker.
 Examples include Mario Basler/Marco Bode playing on the wings at Bremen or Andreas Buck/Marco Reich at Kaiserslautern while (Rudi Völler, Karl-Heinz Riedle, Frank Neubarth, Olaf Marschall, and Angelos Charisteas) at the top of the formation.

 The backbone of his teams are usually older, more experienced players while younger talents rarely find themselves taking responsibility.
 At Kaiserslautern, Rehhagel often kept the young Michael Ballack on the bench as a substitute.
 Despite this, he is also known for being an excellent talent scout, having discovered Völler, Riedle, Marco Bode, Dieter Eilts, Marco Reich, Miroslav Klose, Angelos Charisteas, Sotiris Kyrgiakos, Theofanis Gekas and many others.

 With Greece he used man-marking, which was an unusual tactical throwback at the time, meaning their opponents were unprepared to combat it.

 Rehhagel is also known for being a good motivator.
 His teams possess a lot of team spirit, most famously the Greece national team, which he turned from a dead-end squad nobody wanted to play for into a must-be-there-at-all-costs team.
 He is also famous for reigniting the careers of older players, such as Manfred Burgsmüller, Mirko Votava, Olaf Marschall or Theodoros Zagorakis.

 Rehhagel is also a deft and ruthless club politician.
 He is notorious for restructuring clubs by making friends with powerful people and using them to eliminate the opposition in order to wield absolute power, preferring the system of a benign dictatorship.
 His way of handling a club – in a competent and innovative, but also highly patronizing and condescending way – has been immortalized as ottocracy, a pun on his name alluding to the style of management/government; autocracy.

 Finally, Rehhagel is considered somewhat of a maverick in Germany.
-In decades of interviews, he has established a reputation for being eccentric, arrogant and unwilling to admit mistakes, similar to e.g. José Mourinho and Brian Clough.
+In decades of interviews, he has established a reputation for being eccentric, similarly to José Mourinho and Brian Clough.
 However, seeing his impressive record, he is apparently able to back up his words.

 Famous players associated with Rehhagel include Klaus Allofs, Mario Basler, Marco Bode, Rune Bratseth, Manfred Burgsmüller, Theofanis Gekas, Angelos Charisteas, Traianos Dellas, Dieter Eilts, Andreas Herzog, Marian Hristov, Miroslav Klose, Olaf Marschall, Hany Ramzy, Karl-Heinz Riedle, Wynton Rufer, Thomas Schaaf, Ciriaco Sforza, Rudi Völler, Theodoros Zagorakis, Andreas Brehme and Michael Ballack.